AzharR11/Find-My-IP-Address/README.md

 I chose Amazon S3 as the hosting platform for the static website due to its suitability for this purpose.
 To enhance the website's performance, I implemented Amazon CloudFront as a content delivery network (CDN), leveraging its edge locations to reduce latency and optimize load times.

 Within this CloudFormation stack, I created the S3 bucket, configuring it to facilitate static site hosting.
 Additionally, I attached a GetObject policy to the S3 bucket for proper access control.
 The stack also included the setup of a CloudFront distribution, ensuring that content was served securely.
 I integrated an SSL certificate and a Route 53 hosted zone to manage DNS.
 To provide a seamless user experience, I added domain records within the hosted zone, pointing them to the CloudFront distribution.
 This distribution was configured to utilize the SSL certificate and the custom domain names as aliases.

 ### Features to implement in the future
+Looking ahead, I'd like to further streamline the deployment process by eliminating the need for manual uploads of website files into the designated S3 bucket.

 ---
 ## AWS Architecture